Medically reviewed by Drugs.com. Last updated on Oct 11, 2021.

 Almost all cervical cancer is caused by infection with HPV.
 There are currently two available HPV vaccines that target the major cervical cancer-causing types of HPV.
 The vaccines do not protect against all types of HPV.

 The Centers for Disease Control and Prevention (CDC) recommends that all females starting at ages 11 or 12 get the HPV vaccine.
 Older girls and young women up to age 26 also should be vaccinated.
 Girls as young as nine years old may receive the vaccine.
-The vaccine is given as a set of three shots over six months.
+The vaccine is given as a set of two or three shots over six months depending on the age when vaccination is started.

 Detecting cervical cancer early dramatically increases your chances of a cure.
 That is why Pap tests are an important part of prevention.

-Women at average risk of cervical cancer should begin regular Pap testing at age 21.
+Women at average risk of cervical cancer should begin regular screening with a Pap test at age 21.
 Pap smears should be done once every 3 years until age 30, as long as prior Pap smears have been normal.
-No HPV screening for women under age 30.
+Most experts recommend against HPV screening for women who are under age 30 and have an average risk of cervical cancer.

 Women that have an increased risk of cervical cancer need more frequent screening.
 Usually this means at least once per year.
 Risk factors that increase risk include: